A Kernel Theory of Modern Data Augmentation: Practical Connections: Accelerating Training With Data Augmentation

-where $\langle K_a, K_b \rangle = \sum_{i, j}^{N} K_a(x_i, x_j) K_b(x_i, x_j)$.
-This alignment statistic can be estimated quickly and accurately from subsamples of the data~\cite{cristianini2002kernel}.
+where $\langle K_a, K_b \rangle = \sum_{i, j}^{n} K_a(x_i, x_j) K_b(x_i, x_j)$.
+This alignment statistic can be estimated quickly and accurately from subsamples of the data~\citep{cristianini2002kernel}.
+In our case, we use random Fourier features~\citep{rahimi2007random} as an approximate feature map $\phi(x)$ and sample $t \sim T(x)$ to estimate the averaged feature $\psi(x) = \Exv[t \sim T(x)]{\phi(t)}$.
 The kernel target alignment measures the extent to which points in the same class have similar features.
 If this alignment is larger than that between the original feature kernel $K(x, x') = \phi(x)^\top \phi(x)$ and the target kernel, we postulate that the transformation $T$ is likely to improve generalization.
-We validate this method on MNIST with numerous transformations (rotation, crop, blur, flip, brightness, and contrast); full details are provided in Appendix~\ref{subsec:accuracy_alignment}.
+We validate this method on MNIST and CIFAR-10 with numerous transformations (rotation, blur, flip, brightness, and contrast).
 In Figure~\ref{fig:accuracy_vs_alignment}, we plot the accuracy of the kernel classifier and LeNet against the kernel target alignment.
-There is a general correlation between kernel alignment and accuracy, as the points are clustered in the upper right (higher alignment, higher accuracy) and lower left (lower alignment, lower accuracy) quadrants.
-Outliers to the general correlation involve non-local or sequence transformations that are not well-approximated by the first-order term (Section~\ref{sec:kernels}).
+We see that there is indeed a correlation between kernel alignment and accuracy, as points tend to cluster in the upper right (higher alignment, higher accuracy) and lower left (lower alignment, lower accuracy) quadrants, indicating that this approach may be practically useful to detect the utility of a transformation prior to training.